XaSaFa/MP08-23-24/uf4/intro.md

 - **Administrator**: The person maintaining the LMS installing and updating the software, he also creates and manage users.

 There can be more roles in an LMS but they are usually specialties of existing roles.

+## What are the benefits of use an LMS?

+- Students and teachers can access the course 24/7 because it is online always so there is no fixed schedule.
+- The users can access from anywhere with internet.
+- The resources of the course are accessible always.
+- The course is easily customizable.
+- A physical space is not needed to teach classes.

 ## Who uses an LMS?